Many times, our friends on our Facebook page and subscribers to our newsletter have shared their experiences of Italy with us.

 I love all the museums and recently discovered the Luigi Piloni museum in Via Universita.
 I was lucky enough to spend a fantastic morning being taken around by a man who is a fellow collector of maps, books and prints of Sardinia and we had fun comparing what we had, with the wonderful pieces in the collection.

-For the travellers who are happy to leave the beach there are some amazing sites.
+For the travelers who are happy to leave the beach there are some amazing sites.

 Barumini, an ancient building called a nuraghe, unique to Sardinia and now a world heritage site.
 And nearby Casa Zapata, an old house built on top of a nuraghi and now a museum.
 It is set in the Mamallia plain watched over by Las Plassas and the giara, where native horses roam.